WilShotton/di-cast/README.md

 ## Creating mappings with constructor injection.

 Mappings can define an Array of dependencies in their settings object with the `using` option.
-The dependencies are resolved whenever a mapping is instantiated and are supplied to the target in the same order as they are listed.
+The dependencies are resolved lazily whenever a mapping is instantiated and are supplied to the target in the same order as they are listed.

+If a mapping cannot be resolved the injector will throw an error.

 ```
 injector.map('welcome').toType({